hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-bodyweight-intro.md

 ### Scope and usage
 KLGatewayChildrenBodyWeight is used to document children weight results.

- Observation.code.coding, holds the valid values for the types of obervations allowed.
+ Observation.code.coding, holds the valid values for the types of observations allowed.
 It is bound to a mandatory LOINC code: 29463-7 'Body weight', and a mandatory SNOMED CT code 'Body Weight without shoes'.

 The Observation.value[x] is a valueQuantity.
 The unit is drawn from UCUM and is always 'g'.